clue/reactphp-stdio/README.md

 #### Stdout

-The `Stdout` represents a `WritableStream` and is responsible for handling console output.
+[Deprecated] The `Stdout` represents a `WritableStream` and is responsible for handling console output.

 Interfacing with it directly is *not recommended* and considered *advanced usage*.